1. Home

 cunfek/E+ via Getty Images

-If you notice any of the following symptoms in your pup, call your vet immediately:
+If you notice any of the following symptoms of dog tick diseases in your pup, call your vet immediately:

 • Lethargy